letkahenkka/Netflix-Clone/README.md

 # Netflix-Clone
 Netflix clone using HTML and CSS, no Javascript

-Site not responsive, made using 1920 width.
+Site not 100% responsive, made using 1920 width.
+Need to figure out a fix for this issue next.